alhassy/emacs.d/README.md

     (setq compilation-always-kill t)

-    ;; Scroll as compilation output is procuded in *Compilation* buffer; e.g., pdflatex ;; Use 'first-error to stop scrolling on the first error encountered.
+    ;; Scroll as compilation output is procuded in *Compilation* buffer; e.g., pdflatex ;; Use 'first-error to stop scrolling on the first error encountered; otherwise ‘t’.
-    (setq compilation-scroll-output t)
+    (setq compilation-scroll-output 'first-error)

+    ;; Don't stop on informaiton messages or warnings; only on errors.
+    (setq compilation-skip-threshold 2)

     ;; My global compile command
     (setq compile-command